manishchetpalli/manishchetpalli.github.io/docs/datawarehousing/overview.md

 - Step 1: Select the Business Process

    The first step involves understanding the business domain—whether it is Retail, Real Estate, or Insurance.
 You must sit with stakeholders to identify the end goal of the analysis.

-• Key Questions: What does the business do?
+   What does the business do?
 What specific measurements do you want to analyze (e.g., sales price, patient behavior)?

-• Retail Use Case Goal: To analyze which products are selling, in which store, on which day, and under what promotional activity.
+   To analyze which products are selling, in which store, on which day, and under what promotional activity.

 - Step 2: Declare the Grain

    The Grain is the level of detail stored in each record of the Fact table.
 It is one of the most critical decisions for a data modeler.

-• Atomic Level Grain: It is recommended to capture data at the lowest possible (atomic) level.
+   It is recommended to capture data at the lowest possible (atomic) level.
 While this increases storage size because you have more records, it allows you to answer ad-hoc and unknown future questions.

-• The Problem with Aggregation: If you store data at an aggregated level (e.g., total sales per customer per day), you cannot later answer questions about specific products.
+   If you store data at an aggregated level (e.g., total sales per customer per day), you cannot later answer questions about specific products.

 - Step 3: Identify Dimensions

    Dimensions provide the context (Who, What, When, Where) for the facts.
 Once the grain is correctly declared, identifying dimensions becomes much easier.

-• Common Retail Dimensions: Date, Product, Store, and Promotion.

-• Role: They answer descriptive questions and provide the "context" for the measurements.
+   They answer descriptive questions and provide the "context" for the measurements.

 - Step 4: Identify the Facts

    Facts are the quantitative measurements resulting from the business process (e.g., Sales Quantity, Price).
 The selection of facts is directly dependent on the Grain you defined in Step 2

 > --- **Derived Facts vs. Database Views**